NSCF/specify-sort-views/README.md

 A simple command line script for formatting the views.xml files that define Specify data entry forms.
 Doing so makes form customization a little easier.

-This tool uses Click, see instructions there to create and run this tool in a virtual environment, or else just run
+This tool uses Click, see instructions there to create and run this tool in a virtual environment, or else from a terminal / "black window that hackers use" run, just run

 `pip install -r requirements.txt`

 ...and then

-`pip install -g`
+`pip install --editable .`

-Then from a terminal / "black window that hackers use" run
+Then to format a file, run

 `sortviews --file "viewsfileyouwanttoformat"`